Social Services Team Building Activities

 Sticky Balloons

 To start, each team wraps a player in tape, sticky side out.
 Then, the other members must blow up balloons and get them to stick to the player.
-PPlayers have just five minutes to inflate and apply balloons.
+Players have just five minutes to inflate and apply balloons.
 Once the timer goes off, the team with the most balloons applied wins the challenge!

 This game promotes teamwork, collaboration, and unity, skills your social service team can take back to the office long after the event ends.